As Fast As Possible

 Note that you can use a FreeSync monitor with an NVIDIA card and vice versa, but in that case, you won’t be able to activate the variable refresh rate technology and its benefits.

 You will also notice that G-SYNC monitors are more expensive and have a wider dynamic refresh rate range.
-A basically identical monitor with G-SYNC can cost up to $300 more than the FreeSync version.
+A basically similar monitor with G-SYNC can cost up to $300 more than the FreeSync version.
 So, if you have a high-end AMD GPU, there’s no reason you should pay the extra $300 for G-SYNC.
 But, if you have an NVIDIA card, you should invest in the G-SYNC model as it will offer you a lot smoother gameplay.

 4K Monitor For Professional Use